gravitational/teleport/rfd/0079-oidc-joining.md

 We will re-use the existing endpoints around joining as much as possible.
 This means that the main entry-point for joining will be the existing `RegisterUsingToken` method.

-We will introduce a new token type, `oidc-jwt`, and add an additional field to the Token resource to allow the issuer URL to be specified (`issuer_url`).
+We will introduce a new token type for each provider.
+In the case of GCP this will be `oidc-gcp`.

 Registration flow:

-1. Client is configured by the user to use `oidc-jwt` joining with a specific provider.
-The client then uses the provider-specific logic to obtain a token.
+1. Client is configured by the user to use `oidc-gcp` joining.
+The client will then query the Google Metadata Service to obtain a JWT.
-2. The client will call the `RegisterUsingToken` endpoint, providing the OIDC JWT token that it has collected, and specifying the name of the Teleport provisioning token which should be used to verify it.
+2. The client will call the `RegisterUsingToken` endpoint, providing the OIDC JWT that it has collected, and specifying the name of the Teleport provisioning token which should be used to verify it.
 3. The server will attempt to fetch the Token resource for the specified token.
 4. The server will check JWT header to ensure the `alg` is one we have allow-listed (RS[256, 384, 512])
 5. The server will check the `kid` of the JWT header, and obtain the relevant JWK from the cache or from the specified issuers well-known JWKS endpoint.
 It will then use the JWK to validate the token has been signed by the issuer.
 6. Other key claims of the JWT will be validated:
+  - Ensure the audience is correct (for providers where the audience can be customised, this should be the Teleport cluster name.)
   - Ensure the Issued At Time (iat) is in the past.
   - Ensure the Expiry Time (exp) is in the future.
-7. The user's [configured Common Expression Language rule](#configuration) for the token will be evaluated against the claims, to ensure that the token is allowed to register with the Teleport cluster.
+7. The user's [allow rules](#configuration) for the token will be evaluated against the claims, to ensure that the token is allowed to register with the Teleport cluster.
 8. Certificates will be generated for the client.
 In the case of bot certificates, they will be treated as non-renewable, to match the behaviour of IAM registration for bot certificates.

 We will re-use `go-jose@v2` for validation of JWTs, since this library is already in use within Teleport.